Aizunas/Networks-Operating-Systems-EPortfolio/README.md

 Key Learnings
 - Error Detection: I learned how to implement single-bit parity checks, 2D parity checks, and checksums using one's complement.
-- Multiple Access Protocols: I gained experience in modeling and comparing the performance of Pure ALOHA, Slotted ALOHA, and CSMA/CD.
+- Multiple Access Protocols: modeling and comparing the performance of Pure ALOHA, Slotted ALOHA, and CSMA/CD.

 Reflection
 --------------------------------------------------------
 This module has given me a solid foundation in networking principles and Python programming.
-I've gained hands-on experience developing network applications, simulating protocols, and analysing network behaviour.
+I've learned hands-on experience on developing network applications, simulating protocols, and analysing network behaviour.
 The weekly activities have helped me comprehend the practical applications of networking ideas, and I am certain that I can apply these abilities, if they were to appear in real-world scenarios.